gitter-badger/windsock/docs/api.md

 #### config `Object`
 - activate `Function`

     A function to call when the state is activated or reactivated.
-Optionally return a promise to resolve or reject preventing the route request from completing.
+Optionally return a `Promise` to resolve or reject preventing the route request from completing.
+It is passed the `request` object.

 - deactivate `Function`

     A function to call when the state is deactivated.
-Optionally return a promise to resolve or reject preventing the route request from completing.
+Optionally return a `Promise` to resolve or reject preventing the route request from completing.
+It is passed the `request` object.

+##### request `Object`

+- segments `Array`

+    An array of the segments to activate

+- requested `String`

+    A string path that go was originally called with.

+ - resolved `String`

+    A string representing the path that was resolved.

+- target `String`

+   A string representing the current target of the request being handled.

+- previous `Request`

+    The previously activated request object.

+- path `Object`

+    An object map of the variable path segments.

+- query `Object`

+    An object map of the query parameters.

+- replace `Boolean`

+    A boolean value indicating whether or not the request is to replace the history state.

+- event `Event`

+    An event object if any is associated with the request.

+- promise `Promise`

+    A promise that is either resolved or rejected with the `request` object.

 ### `router.go(path, params)`
 Adds a state request with parameters to the queue to be processed.
+Returns a `Promise` that is either resolved or rejected when the requested path is handled.
 Will throw an error if starts or ends with a `/` or if the path has parameter(s) that are not defined in params object.

 #### path `String`
 A string representing the desired url, supports parameters.